LanAnhHa310/Requestaurant/README.md

 6. Profile & Bookmark
 - Use register.html to simulate account creation (sets localStorage.logInUser).
 - Bookmark a restaurant from its card or popup; view in profile.html.

+What you can do for back end:
+1. Create an Account
+2. Search for Restaurants
+3. View Restaurant Details & Reviews
+4. Submit a Review
+5. Manage Your Reviews
+6. Customize Settings
+7. View Your Preferences

 ## Contributing
 We use a simple branch-based flow with two active dev branches: jaxon and anh.